kddubey/cappr/docs/source/select_a_prompt_completion_format.rst

 2. Pass this completion in a second prompt, and have CAPPr classify the answer.
 You can probably get away with using a cheap model for this task, as it just takes a bit of semantic parsing.

+(Indeed, I am advocating for replacing string processing with a small LLM.)

 Here's an example: